isc-projects/bind9/bin/dig/dig.rst

 .. option:: +[no]cmd

-   This option toggles the printing of the initial comment in the output, identifying the version of ``dig`` and the query options that have been applied.
+   This option toggles the printing of the initial comment in the output, identifying the version of :program:`dig` and the query options that have been applied.
 This option always has a global effect; it cannot be set globally and then overridden on a per-lookup basis.
 The default is to print this comment.